 - Zombie infected Dobermans attack people and are shot.

 - A licker rips someone from out of a train compartment.

 Resident Evil isn't a perfect film.
-Going into this movie as a fan of the games, it's hard not to find problems when trying to compare the film adaptation of the games.
-Over the last fifteen years and continuous rewatches of the film, I have grown to appreciate this film for what it is and that's a stylized sci-fi zombie flick.
-The movie is polished, has some fun action set-pieces and some solid performances from the actors.
+Going into this movie as a fan of the games, it's hard not to find problems when trying to compare the film adaptations of the video games.
+Over the last fifteen years and continuous rewatches of the original film, I have grown to appreciate this film for what it is, and that's a stylized sci-fi zombie flick.
+The movie is polished, has some fun action set-pieces and some solid performances from all the actors.
 While it lacks the intensity, scares, and gore of the games and has a few dated visual effects, it's still the best film in the series until someone has the balls to reboot the series and give us a true Resident Evil movie.